GSA-TTS/10x-website/news/login.md

 ---
 title: Login.gov
 description: 10x was an early investor in Login.gov, the government’s centralized identity system.
+10x helped shape the system that we rely on today.
 hero_banner:
   title:  Login.gov
   subtitle: One username, one password, plus privacy and security